drewnotdrew/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

+*Observations* - What is your response to the question above?

+- With the exception of Streptococcus fecalis, all bacteria included in this data set are only effected by penicillin. *Diplococcus pneumoniae* is also only effected by pencillin, which is likely why is was renamed to *Streptococcus pneumoniae.* This is also likely why *Streptococcus fecalis* was renamed *Enterococcus fecalis.*

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?

+- Visual 3, the final variation with filtering set to remove all observations with an MIC higher than 0.1.

+(Write your response here) - Why? - (Write your response here)

+- The colors helped quickly discern which bacteria were effected by which antibiotics, which allowed me to see the pattern relating penicillin to Streptococcus.

 # References